mjf1406/worksheet-generators/README.md

 ### p0

 - BUG: fixed a bug that would cause the mouse to click through the sorting dropdown.
-- DB: need first name and last name columns when adding a class.
 - FEATURE: Expectations -- can edit expectations
 - FEATURE: Expectations -- can delete expectations
+- TESTERS: Getting ready for testers
+  - [ ] add demo class button
+  - [ ] add default behaviors, then reload the page
+  - [ ] add default rewards, then reload the page

 ## Change Log

+2025/01/01

+- BUG: fixed an issue when deleting a class where the delete confirmation would immediately close upon opening.
+- [x] DB: need first name and last name columns when adding a class.
+  - [x] updated all instances where the name was split to use the first/last name
+  - [x] need to drop \_old_push_classes and replace it with the classes table
+  - [x] can import from template
+  - [x] can import from Google Classroom
+- [x] UI: update tooltips when creating a class

+2024/12/31

+- UI: added Dashboard, Tasks, and Expectations buttons to [groupId]

 2024/12/19